Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

 \subsection{Comparisons with the Literature on the SED Fitting of 3CR Sample at \z}

-The SED decomposition of 3CR radio sources at different redshifts and wavelengths has been the subject of several studies \citep[e.g.][]{Drouart2014, Westhues2016,pece15,pece2016}. \pece\ investigate 1-1000\,\um SED of 3CR quasars and radio galaxies at \z (our parent sample) by fitting the AGN and host galaxy components simultaneously.
-To model the radiation from the torus they use the \cite{HK2010} clumpy torus model with a modified blackbody component to describe the emission from hot dust in the torus.
+The SED decomposition of 3CR radio sources at different redshifts and wavelengths has been the subject of several studies \citep[e.g.,][]{Drouart2014, Westhues2016,pece15,pece2016}, \reff{but these had mostly a limited wavelength range.} \pece\ investigated 1-1000\,\um SED of 3CR quasars and radio galaxies at \z (our parent sample) by fitting the AGN and host galaxy components simultaneously.
+To model the radiation from the torus, they use the \cite{HK2010} clumpy torus model with a modified blackbody component to describe the emission from hot dust in the torus.
 To model the host galaxy component they use a modified blackbody at FIR wavelengths.